Cecilie Skog

 ©Kartverket (Norwegian Mapping Agency), from norgeskart.no

-The map Cecilie unfurls with Jerry is a 1:50 000-scale map of Jotunheimen Vest, a mountainous region in Southern Norway.
-Popular with hikers, climbers, and skiers, this area is famous for its breath-taking Alpine scenery characterised by steep, imposing mountains and deep valleys.
+Cecilie’s map is a 1:50 000-scale map of Jotunheimen Vest, a mountainous region in Southern Norway.
+Popular with hikers, climbers, and skiers, this area is famous for its breath-taking scenery with steep, imposing mountains and deep valleys.

-It is unsurprising to find out that the region - home to the twenty-nine highest mountains in the country - is known as the ‘Home of the Giants’; a name which derives from the Nordic mythological term ‘Jötunheimr’ or ‘the lands inhabited by the jötnar’ (giants).
+It is unsurprising to find out that the region - home to the twenty-nine highest mountains in the country - is known as the ‘Home of the Giants’, a name that derives from the Nordic mythological term ‘Jötunheimr’ or ‘the lands inhabited by the jötnar’ (giants).

-This comprehensive map, comparable to an Ordnance Survey Landranger map, is packed with essential information for navigation such as contour lines, mountain passes, glacial ridges, and cabin locations.
+This comprehensive map, comparable to a British Ordnance Survey Landranger map, is packed with essential information for navigation, such as contour lines, the topography of mountain passes and glacial ridges, and the location of huts.
 The cartographic data is provided by the Norwegian Mapping Agency (Kartverket) in collaboration with the Norwegian Trekking Association (Den Norske Turistforening).
 A digital version of the map is also freely accessible via www.norgeskart.no.

 ©Arne Martin Güettler

-Cecilie explains that the area she travels to the most in Jotunhiemen is Hurrungane.
-The rugged region's environment is marked by extremes, enduring 10-month-long winters, and brief but lush summers occurring between July and August.
+Cecilie explains to Jerry that Hurrungane is the area she travels to the most within Jotunhiemen.
+Its environment is marked by extremes, with 10-month-long winters and brief but lush summers between July and August.

 Hurrungane holds deep personal significance for Cecilie.
-Describing it as her ‘backyard’ and a ‘playground’, this area served as her training ground as a glacier guide and mountain climber since she was nineteen.
+Describing it as her ‘backyard’ and a ‘playground’, this is where she trained as a glacier guide and mountain climber since she was nineteen years old.

 ©Kartverket

-The area is so familiar to her that she no longer needs a map, and says that looking at a map is more like consulting a diary - a reminder of her feelings and events during past journeys.
+The area is so familiar to her that she no longer needs a map to explore it.
+Cecilie says that looking at a map is more like consulting a diary - a reminder of her feelings and events during past journeys.

 Tracing the map, Cecilie guides Jerry along a favourite route: from Turtagrø - a hotel that lies to the north of the Hurrungane Range, where the climbers, hikers and skiers start their adventures - across to the cabin at Skagastølsbu.

-We hear stories of her climbs and the technicolour skies she has enjoyed from the summit - just look at the view!
+We hear stories of her climbs and the technicolour skies she has enjoyed from the summit - a stunning view.

-She shares a deeply personal journey, discussing both the ambition and freedom of her career as a professional adventurer, and the profound grief following the tragic loss of her husband, Rolf Bae.
+Cecilie shares a deeply personal journey, discussing both the ambition and freedom of her career as a professional adventurer, and the profound grief she experienced following the tragic loss of her husband, Rolf Bae.
 In 2008, he and ten other climbers died on K2 - the single worst disaster in the mountain's history.

 Cecilie was extremely fortunate to survive, and speaks candidly about how this tragedy altered her relationship with the mountains.